 You are a producer as well as a DJ.
 How would you classify your music?

-I’ve been deejaying since as long as I can remember and along with that comes the urge to make your own music.
-I’ve been producing ever since the mid eighties.
+I’ve been deejaying for as long as I can remember and along with that comes the urge to make your own music.
+I’ve been producing ever since the mid-eighties.

-I started off on my Amiga by making music for hacker demos back then.
+I started on my Amiga by making music for hacker demos back then.

 A couple of years later I discovered house music and the rest is history.

-The music I play and has always been deep rooted in the early values of house music and techno, mixed up with what is coming and is just around the corner.
+The music I play and has always been deeply rooted in the early values of house music and techno, mixed up with what is coming and is just around the corner.

-It’s often easier to say what I don’t spin instead of telling what I actual play.
+It’s often easier to say what I don’t spin instead of telling what I actually play.

-Otherwise I play most styles that has a house beat, especially if it has a distinct baseline that makes people go nuts.
+Otherwise, I play most styles that have a house beat, especially if it has a distinct baseline that makes people go nuts.

 Do you only play your own music when you DJ?

 No of course not, I’m not Todd Terry.
 But I tend to blend in a few tracks now and then.
-I don’t make a big fuzz about it, deejaying isn't about tracks, it’s about making new tracks as you deejay.
-I can’t think of any more boring, than a deejay that just play tracks from start to finish.
-Deejaying is about putting a different baseline to another track, incorporate vocals and so on.
+I don’t make a big fuss about it, deejaying isn't about tricks, it’s about making new tracks as you deejay.
+I can’t think of any more boring, than a deejay that just plays tracks from start to finish.
+Deejaying is about putting a different baseline to another track, incorporate vocals, and so on.
 I always thought that the best deejays put on a great vibe and you don’t recognize anything, but everything sounds great.
 You just wanna dance.